HIV Symptoms Timeline

 Severe fatigue

-Rashes of brown, red, purple, or pink color may be colored
+Rashes of brown, red, purple, or pink

 A cough and shortness of breath